 Disaster recovery solutions for EOS SQL Server on an Azure VM are as follows:

-- SQL Server backups: Use Azure Backup to help protect your EOS SQL Server against ransomware, accidental deletion, and corruption.
-The solution is currently in preview for EOS SQL Server and supports SQL Server 2008 and 2008 R2 running on Windows 2008 R2 SP1.
+- SQL Server backups: Use Azure Backup to help protect your EOS SQL Server 2008 and 2008 R2 against ransomware, accidental deletion, and corruption with 15-min RPO and point-in-time recovery.
 For more details, see this article.

 - Log shipping: You can create a log shipping replica in another zone or Azure region with continuous restores to reduce the RTO.
 You need to manually configure log shipping.

 - Azure Site Recovery: You can replicate your VM between zones and regions through Azure Site Recovery replication.
 SQL Server requires app-consistent snapshots to guarantee recovery in case of a disaster.
 Azure Site Recovery offers a minimum 1-hour RPO and a 2-hour (plus SQL Server recovery time) RTO for EOS SQL Server disaster recovery.